dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Niklas :: We write down something that produces the expected output.

-Edmond :: If I had asked you "How do you cook?" would you answer me "We will chop things up and scramble things until we have something that we can eat"?
+Edmond :: If I had asked you "How do you cook ratatouille?" would you answer me "We will chop things up and scramble things until we have something that we can eat"?
 Please pay attention more closely.

 Niklas :: OK, please elaborate.